 Even tolerable pain may signal a more serious problem when it persists.
 If home treatment doesn’t seem to address the issue after two or three days, contact a doctor.

 Provide as much information as possible about your activities and other pertinent factors, including which medications or supplements you’re taking.

-Your doctor will help to identify the problem, even if it’s an underlying issue causing the persistent pain.
+Your doctor will help identify the problem, even if it’s an underlying issue causing the persistent pain.

 “Most processes that aren’t worrisome tend to run their course in a few days,” Dr. Seitz says.
 “Acute symptoms — such as severe swelling, redness, pain or deformity — may need more urgent evaluation and care.”